microsoft/BotFramework-WebChat/samples/06.i.direct-line-speech/README.md

   );
 ```

 Open the web page and investigate the network traffic.
-You should see Web Chat is connecting to Cognitive Services using the authorization token fetched from the server.
+Confirm that Web Chat is connecting to Cognitive Services using the authorization token fetched from the server.

 ## Completed code